mjrobbins18/IA_Lesson_Plan/README.md

 ### Functions:

 - Functions are a fundamental element of Javascript.
-- Very simply, functions are a chunks of Javascript code that can be re-used in order to perform a given task.
+- Very simply, functions are chunks of Javascript code that can be re-used in order to perform a given task.

 ### Benefits of utilizing functions: